How a bartender saved a woman from the Las Vegas massacre

 Realizing he had left his wallet, keys and phone back at the concert grounds, Uhart got a ride to the house of a family friend.

-He got of the car and approached the gated community's guardhouse, his clothes stained with blood.
+He got out of the car and approached the gated community's guardhouse, his clothes stained with blood.
 The guard looked him up and down and said, "I can't let you in."

 But Uhart, figuring he'd been through enough that night already, ignored him and jumped the fence.